tskit-dev/tskit/docs/data-model.rst

 Missing data
 ************

-Missing data is encoding in tskit using the idea of *isolated samples*.
+Missing data is encoded in tskit using the idea of *isolated samples*.
 A sample's genotype is missing at a position if it is *isolated* and if it has no mutations directly above it at that position.
 An isolated sample is a sample node (see :ref:`sec_data_model_definitions`) that has no children and no